rubiefawn/remedy/reference/conditions.md

 The Paralyzed condition represents an inability to move.

 * A Paralyzed creature cannot move, speak, take actions or reactions.
 * A Paralyzed creature automatically fails Strength-based checks unless the other party rolls disaster.
+When a Paralyzed creature fails a Strength-based check, their margin of failure is 10.

 ## Petrified